The Ultimate Guide to Setting Up a Bounce House Safely and Efficiently

 The Importance of Anchoring

-Anchoring is one of the most important steps in setting up a bounce house.
+Proper anchoring is the backbone of an efficient bouncy castle installation.
+It keeps the unit stable in normal conditions and makes takedown smoother later.
 Without secure anchoring, even a slight gust of wind or movement from inside can cause instability.

 Using Stakes on Grass